Table of Contents

 Final Tidy

-It’s important to know when to stop.
+It is important to know when to stop.

 6. Practical Example: Using the Script